Michael-Lloyd/pico8_manpage/README.md

 when the documentation is readily accessible.
 Common convention for *nix available binaries is well-formatted manual documents, or Manpages.

-Pico-8 already has documentation in a similar style, accessible here (FIXME)[], however -- this isn't accessible as a manual standard most of us prefer, and there are many aspects of the P8 API that are not concisely documented officially, but have been elsewhere (see: Pico-8 API reference [FIXME]).
+Pico-8 already has documentation in a similar style, accessible [here](https://www.lexaloffle.com/pico-8.php?page=manual), however -- this isn't accessible as a manual standard most of us prefer, and there are many aspects of the P8 API that are not concisely documented officially, but have been elsewhere (see: [Pico-8 API reference](https://iiviigames.github.io/pico8-api/).

 # Contents